EMcE01/EMcE01/README.md

 College Senior
 --------------

 I have been learning to code for 4 years now.
-I have ambition to be a back-end developer or tester as I like to either be making things work or breaking them.
+I have ambition to be a back-end developer or tester as I like to either be making things work or make them stop working.

 * 🌍  I'm based in Earth
 * ✉️  You can contact me at [etmcev01@wsc.edu](mailto:etmcev01@wsc.edu)